 Editor’s Note: “With every revolution of the wheels… a prayer goes up to Heaven.”
 This is Reverend Johannes Myors’ mantra as he rides his bicycle.
-He is currently on his 76th mission by bicycle to help people in need that he meets along the way.
-Below is an inspiring story about how he helped a stranded Marine that suffered from Post-traumatic stress disorder (PTSD).
+He is currently on his 76th mission by bicycle to help people in need whom he meets along the way.
+Below is an inspiring story about how he helped a stranded Marine who suffered from Post-traumatic stress disorder (PTSD).
 It is one of his favorite stories since the Reverend started helping people way back in 1993.
 You can also read our previous story An Accident Can’t Stop A Mission From God about how the Reverend has had to overcome his own challenges to keep inspiring others.

 Location: Oklahoma City.
 June 16, 2011.

 This afternoon, I rode through the small town of Cambridge, Iowa (between Ames and Des Moines).
 I took several pictures of the mural that was on a sidewall of one of the downtown buildings.
 It was a military-themed mural and the theme was “Freedom Is Never Free”.

 Looking at the patriotic mural brought back memories of a member of the military, who I met in Oklahoma City, Oklahoma on June 16th.
 It’s hard not to forget this meeting.
 As I was coming to an intersection on Western Avenue a few blocks west of the downtown area, I happened to see a guy sitting down on some sidewalk next to a street light holding up a sign that said: “Homeless Vet – Needs Help”.
 It also said: “Recently discharged Marine”.
 As part of my ministry whenever I see somebody who looks like they need a meal, I will stop, ask them if they are hungry, and give them some food from my food pannier that I call a roaming food pantry.